Boulevard Mall: History

-In 2019 after changing ownership most of the inline stores left due to the massive development happening at the mall.
-It was reported the Washington, D.C. based Douglas Jemal purchased the mall and the nearby Wegmans for $30 million.
+By 2019, after changing ownership, leases were no longer being renewed and many of the inline stores left for the massive development proposed at the mall.
+It was reported the Washington, D.C.–based Douglas Jemal purchased the mall and the nearby Wegmans for $30 million.

+Following the outbreak of COVID-19 in 2020, the Boulevard Mall along with all malls in New York State were forced to close.
+This abrupt closure served as the death knell for many inline stores hanging on by a thread, and when the mall reopened in the summer of 2020, many did not return.
+Throughout the early 2020's many national chains that were still left continued the exodus, including Victoria's Secret and Pink, American Eagle, Hot Topic, Kay Jewelers, Express and ExpressMen, Zumiez, Lids, Bath & Body Works and others.
+Gabe's, a discount store, announced in 2022 that they would open a store in the former Sears building, however only the first floor would be used, and the store did not have an entrance into the mall.
+By 2023, the mall was rapidly approaching dead mall status, and after the holiday season, H&M announced they would be leaving the mall shortly after the new year.
+In April 2024, it was announced that the interior of the mall south of Macy's would be closed off to the public, with JCPenney, Macy's, Dick's Sporting Goods, Gabe's, and TGI Friday's remaining open as they have exterior entrances.
+The mall corridor from Macy's to JCPenney will remain open as Men's Warehouse and Loft still have stores on in the mall.
+The interior closed for good on April 30, 2024.

 Jemal is developing a state of the art property called Boulevard Place.
 The 60 year old shopping concourse will become refreshed and feature the addition of an urban boulevard concept with office and residential elements.

 Future

 In 2020, the town of Amherst was seeking a $10 million grant to retro-fit the 60 year old property into an upscale development in anticipation of a future extension of the Buffalo Metro Rail to reach the University at Buffalo North Campus via Niagara Falls Boulevard and Maple Road.

-In 2021, it was reported the Washington, D.C. based Douglas Jemal closed on the purchase of the 63-acre site of the mall, and the adjacent Wegmans property for $30 million.
+In 2021, it was reported the Washington, D.C.–based Douglas Jemal closed on the purchase of the 63-acre site of the mall, and the adjacent Wegmans property for $30 million.
 Plans call for a property called Boulevard Place.

+In 2024, JCPenney lost a second appeal to the town of Amherst to keep their store open in an eminent domain battle.
+As of now, the store remains open, but its future is unclear.